 TeamSQL’s charts feature lets you visualize your database queries in just a few clicks.
-You can select from a variety of different chart types, perform complex data aggregation and sorting, and customize the appearance of your charts right from TeamSQL.
+You can select from a variety of different chart types, perform complex data aggregation and sort, and customize the appearance of your charts right from TeamSQL.
 Charts work with any database supported by TeamSQL and can even be exported as images.

 In this post, we’ll demonstrate TeamSQL Charts using this sample MySQL database, which contains employee and salary records for a fictional company.
-The database contains a table for employees (employees) as well as their departments (departments), salaries (salaries), titles (titles), and department managers (dept_manager).
+The database includes a table for employees (employees) as well as their departments (departments), salaries (salaries), titles (titles), and department managers (dept_manager).

 Charting the Data

 We’ll demonstrate the chart feature by creating two charts: one that shows a range of employee salaries based on the employee’s title, and one that shows how employee salaries have changed over time.